burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 # Linkage

-The linker constructs the final program or dynamic (shared) library from compiled source files in the form of *object files*, obtains additional input archives of object files (called static libraries), obtains information about used dynamic library dependencies, performs other semantic checks (for example via finding undefined references for C and C++ entities), using specially provided flags, perform a whole-program/global program optimization or optimization specified via command links.
+The linker constructs the final program or dynamic (shared) library from compiled source files in the form of *object files*, obtains additional input archives of object files (called static libraries), obtains information about used dynamic library dependencies, performs other semantic checks (for example via finding undefined references for C and C++ entities), using specially provided flags, perform a whole-program/global program optimization or optimization specified via command line for it.

 The nuances of compiler/linker organization are out of the scope of C++ language and can vary from vendor to vendor.
-For example, for [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top), the Assembler is a separate program from the C compiler physically.
-In another toolchain, e.g., from Microsoft Visual C compiler, the translation to the final binary code is inside their C compiler.
+For example, in [GCC](https://gcc.gnu.org/onlinedocs/gcc/index.html#Top) the Assembler is a separate program.It's execution carried independently from the C compiler.
+In another toolchains, e.g. Microsoft Visual C compiler, the translation to the final binary code is located inside their C compiler.

 The name of the linkage program typically in toolchains has a name such as [ld](https://linux.die.net/man/1/ld) or [link](https://docs.microsoft.com/en-us/cpp/build/reference/linker-options?view=msvc-170).